FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_route_step_transformations/t_st_PGP_encryption.md

 The PGP setting can be encrypt and sign, encrypt only, or sign only.
 If *Encrypt and sign* is selected, the files being processed by the route step are encrypted and signed.
 If *Encrypt only* is selected, the files being processes by the route step are encrypted but not signed.
 If *Sign only* is selected, the files being processed by the route step are signed but not encrypted.

-By default, <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> does not allow you to use the same RSA modulus to both sign and encrypt or verify and decrypt.
+By default, {{< SecureTransport/securetransportname  >}} does not allow you to use the same RSA modulus to both sign and encrypt or verify and decrypt.
 To allow the use of the same RSA modulus for multiple purposes, add the following Java option in &lt;`FILEDRIVEHOME>/bin/start_tm_console`:

 `-Dorg.bouncycastle.rsa.allow_multi_use=true`